 Who Pays It, Who Gets It

 In just about every case, it's the seller who pays the commission.
-So if you sell a house for $200,000 and your agent charges a 6 percent commission, you'll have to fork over $12,000 worth of the sale price.
-Typically, the seller's agent and the buyer's agent split the commission 50-50, so in this case each agent would get $6,000.
+So if you sell a house for $200,000 and your agent charges a 6 percent commission, you'll have to fork over $12,000.
+Typically, the seller's agent and the buyer's agent split the commission 50-50, so in this case, each agent would get $6,000.
 This split is negotiable, though.
 In fact, just about everything's negotiable when it comes to commissions.
 An agent might typically charge 6 percent, but you can try to talk her down to 5 percent, accept a deal in which her commission depends on how quickly the house sells, or work out some other arrangement.

-If you're thinking about getting into real estate as an agent and start raking in a sweet 3 percent per house, understand that the agent doesn't actually get all that money.
-Agents typically work through a broker -- the company whose name appears on the sign in the yard and on the free pens and fridge magnets and other stuff the agent gives out.
+If a cool 3 percent per home sale has you thinking of a career change, think again.
+Real estate agents don't get to keep all that money.
+Agents typically work through a broker.
+The broker is the company whose name appears on the for sale sign in the yard.
+Brokers also pay the MLS listing fees, advertising costs and other expenses associated with selling homes.
 Commissions are typically split between the agent and the broker, and the percentage of the split varies.
 For example, new agents at a particular brokerage might get to keep less than half of the commission money they earn, while veteran agents who bring in a lot of business might get to keep three-quarters of it.

 Going Your Own Way

 There are alternatives to the typical commission structure.
-"Flat-fee" and discount brokerages list houses for a set dollar amount, rather than a percentage of the sale price.
-You could also go the FSBO route -- "for sale by owner," where you act as your own agent, advertising the home and fielding offers from potential buyers.
-Be aware, though, that most buyers will be working with agents -- buyers don't pay commissions, after all -- and those agents will probably expect a commission.
-If you go flat-fee or FSBO when selling and you want agents to bring their clients around, you might still end up paying commission, although not as much as you would if you'd hired a traditional agent.
+Flat-fee and discount brokerages list houses for a set dollar amount rather than a percentage of the sale price.
+You could place your home up for sale by owner (FSBO) and act as your own agent, advertising the home and fielding offers from potential buyers yourself.
+Be aware, though, that most buyers will be working with agents, and those agents will probably expect a commission from you as the seller.
+If you go flat-fee or FSBO when selling and you want agents to bring their clients around, you'll still end up paying some commission, albeit at a lesser rate.